The website Search Engine Optimisation (SEO) and Customer Experience industries have been developing in parallel silos over the past decade.

 - Build your social media presence.
 Become active and engage with your customers on the platform they prefer.

-- Have your website redesigned to make it mobile
+- Have your small business website redesigned to make it

 - Invest in solid website backups, security and monitoring services.